pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ## Building a better constructor

 - It would make more sense to be able to pass some parameters to our `Ball()` constructor so we can say, for example, where we want our new ball to start and how fast it should be moving, and how big it is, etc...
-- We can add arguments to our constructor in the same way know already because it's just another function
+- We can add arguments to our constructor in the same way know already because it's just another function!

 ---

 ## Activity

-- Add the following arguments to the Ball constructor and assign them to the correct properties inside it:
+__Add the arguments to the Ball constructor and assign them to the correct properties__

 - An x and y position
 - An x and y velocity
 - A size
 - A speed
-- Answer in the slide notes
+- (Answer in the slide notes)

 ???